FredKSchott/snowpack/docs/01-introduction.md

 </div>

-### Who Should Use Snowpack?

-- **Beginners!** Popular starter applications usually come with 1000's of dependencies and 100's of lines of bundler configuration that you don't actually need.
-Snowpack simplifies your build and shrinks your configuration needs to zero.
-- **Anyone starting a new application!** Snowpack has zero lock-in, so you can always move off of Snowpack and onto a more traditional bundled dev setup down the road (see our guides below).
-- **Anyone building an application that doesn't change often!** Simplified tooling means less time wasated updating breaking changes in your dependencies.
-- **Anyone who thinks web development has gotten too complex!** Less tooling means less to install, less complexity, less to do every time you make a change, and less to debug when something goes wrong.
-- **Anyone who is interested in the future of web development!** Snowpack is just one step towards a future of web development featuring less complexity and less overhead.

 ### Supporting Old Browsers

-**Snowpack builds sites for both modern and legacy browsers.** The only requirement is that you use a [modern browser](http://caniuse.com/#feat=es6-module) *during development* to reduce the total amount of processing time your site needs on every change.
+**Snowpack builds sites for both modern and legacy browsers.** The only requirement is that you use a [modern browser](http://caniuse.com/#feat=es6-module) *during development*.
 Any recent release of Firefox, Chrome, or Edge will do.

 When you build your site for production, Snowpack will automatically transpile your site to run on older browsers as well.
 You can control and customize this behavior with the ["browserlist" package.json property.](https://css-tricks.com/browserlist-good-idea/).

 ### Bundling for Production

-**Snowpack gives you the best of both worlds: faster iteration during development + faster loading in production.**
+**Snowpack gives you the best of both worlds: faster bundle-free development + optimized bundling in production.**

-If you want to bundle your site for production, you just use the optimized `--bundle` flag.
-This improves site performance while also allowing you to target even older, non-ESM browsers like IE11.The do have to pay the price for bundling (ie: longer builds) but only during production builds.
+If you want to bundle your site for production, you can just use the optimized `--bundle` flag.
+This improves site performance while also allowing you to target even older, non-ESM browsers like IE11.You still have to pay the price for bundling (ie: longer builds) but only during production builds.
 Your development workflow stays bundle-free and fast.